For a faster, more profitable home sale

 Simply emptying and cleaning your basement will help home buyers to realize its potential.

 Decluttering your basement can seem like a daunting task, especially if you have been stockpiling stuff for years.
-The great thing about decluttering is that you get a head start on your packing.
+But, the great thing about decluttering is that you get a head start on your packing.

 You'll need to assemble boxes, totes, garbage bags, tape and a permanent marker.

 Sort everything into groups: